koa-fin/dva/README.md

 ```
 @inproceedings{koa2023diffusion,
   title={Diffusion Variational Autoencoder for Tackling Stochasticity in Multi-Step Regression Stock Price Prediction},
-  author={Koa, Kelvin J.L. and Ma, Yunshan and Ng, Ritchie and Chua, Tat-Seng},
+  author={Koa, Kelvin JL and Ma, Yunshan and Ng, Ritchie and Chua, Tat-Seng},
-  booktitle={Proceedings of the 32nd ACM International Conference on Information \& Knowledge Management},
+  booktitle={Proceedings of the 32nd ACM International Conference on Information and Knowledge Management},
+  pages={1087--1096},
   year={2023}
 }
 ```